 Part III.
 Optimizing the International Site

-Traditional on-page elements aside – I assume you would include the keyword in the title tag and do all the other things required to optimize a page – the two most critical elements to focus on in international SEO are:
+Traditional on-page elements aside, the two most critical elements to focus on in international SEO are:

 - Translation (if needed, of course), and

-Why won’t Google Translate work?
-For one, it wouldn’t consider cultural or regional factors into the translation.
+Google Translate doesn't consider cultural or regional factors in the translation.
 However, unless the copy is consistent with local customs or culture, its effect on a user might be minimal.

-To do that, I always recommend brands to use a professional translator, ideally someone who either lives in the target location or originates from there.
+To tackle translation the right way, use a professional translator — ideally someone who either lives in the target location or originates from there.

-The result?
-A bad user experience.
-Not to mention, duplicate content issues, if the same user-generated content appears on many international versions of your site.
+This results in a bad user experience.
+Not to mention, duplicate content issues (if the same user-generated content appears on many international versions of your site).

 Hreflang tags help ensure that Google displays the right version of the site to users in its target location or language.

-But, they are more problematic than they seem.
+But, many common issues with the tag can bring trouble.
 In fact, I often hear SEOs discuss how the majority of tags on sites they got to work with were wrong.

 (Which, when you take a typical enterprise-level website, isn’t actually that surprising.
-With thousands of pages, and potentially, tens of languages or regions to target, even a single mistake can compromise the entire setup.)
+With thousands of pages, and multiple languages or regions to target, even a single mistake can compromise the entire setup.)

-Because of the above, you must put a significant effort into ensuring your hreflang tags are correct.
+Because of the above, you must put a significant effort into ensuring your tags are correct.

 The most important thing to remember is this: